Judging Neo-PaganismDr. Erwin W. Lutzer | February 3, 2002

 I didn’t know whether or not I should do this.
 You know, I did it with a smile on my face because you don’t want to just hurt people, but I said to her, “Would you like me to give a biblical interpretation of ghosts?”
 And she said, “Sure.”
 I said, “I want you to know that the person who shows up in this kitchen is not the young lady.
 Her soul has gone to wherever, but it’s not her.
 But it’s a demon that knew her who takes her characteristics.”
 And that’s what we’re really up against.
 And this young lady smiled back and she said, “Well, I like the word ghost better than the word demon.”
 She said, “Remember Casper, the Friendly Ghost.”

-What about astrology!
-Psychic hotline!
+What about astrology.
+Psychic hotline.
 You know, “Just call once and we’ll tell you your future.”
 Oh, I tell you, God hates astrology.
 Listen to what He says: “‘But evil will come upon you which you will not know how to charm away, and disaster will fall on you for which you cannot atone, and destruction about which you do not know will come upon you suddenly.
 Stand fast now in your spells and in your many sorceries with which you have labored with from your youth.
 Perhaps you will be able to profit.
 (Yeah, there may be some value in them.)
 Perhaps you may cause trembling.
-You are weary with your many councils.
-Let now your astrologers, those who prophesy by the stars, those who predict by the new moon, stand up and save you from what is going to come upon you.
+You are weary with your many counsels.
+Let now the astrologers, those who prophesy by the stars, those who predict by the new moons, stand up and save you from what is going to come upon you.
 Behold, they will become like stubble.
 Fire burns them.
 They cannot deliver themselves from the power of the flame.
-There will be no coal to warm by nor fire to sit before, but disaster is going to come upon you,’ God says.”
+There will be no coal to warm by nor fa ire to sit before.”
+“But disaster is going to come upon you,” God says.
 Yet we have Christians who say, “Oh, you know, I read the horoscopes, but I kind of read it for fun, and sometimes they are right.”

 Well, after all that, what are we going to do with Harry Potter?
 I have to tread very carefully here.
 In a couple of weeks, I’m going to be at a conference on spiritual warfare, and one of the sessions is on Harry Potter, and it is entitled, “Should we Harry?
 To Harry, or not to Harry, that is the question.”
 I guess they didn’t want to call it “To Potter, or not to Potter, that is the question.”